Your Furbnow Privacy Settings

 Smart meters can help provide valuable data around energy usage, showing how much you’re spending on energy in real-time.
 If you notice after heating you notice jumps in the amount you're spending when you turn the heating on or run hot water, it could be worth looking at where the energy is going.

-The most effective way to find out where the energy inefficiencies are in your home is through a home assessment with one of our surveyors.
+The most effective way to find out the inefficiencies of your home is through a home assessment by a qualified retrofit assessor.

 They’ll talk to you about your home ambitions and perform an assessment of your home.
-This is known as the Standard Assessment Procedure (SAP) and gives the surveyor a detailed breakdown of the energy efficiency in the house.
+This is known as the Standard Assessment Procedure (SAP) and gives the assessor a detailed breakdown of the energy efficiency of the house.

 Find out more about what happens during a home assessment here